leviat/SyncMPV/README.md

 1. Activate Client mode

-2. Insert the host's IP (IPv4 or IPv6) and port.
+2. Specify a name which the host can identify you with.
+Insert the host's IP (IPv4 or IPv6) and port.
 Click on connect.

 3. The console provides information if connection could be established and some helpful error messages if not.